-A situation, beyond the control and not the fault of a contract party, that causes a delay to the project
+A situation, beyond the control and not the fault of a contract party, that causes a delay to the project date printed: February 9, 1998

 5. Differing site condition

 A situation in which the actual conditions at the site of a project differs from those represented on the contract documents, or from reasonable expectations of a site in that area.